 say “The file $1 matches this rule’s conditions.”

 As is the case when using shell scripts in conditions, scripts used in the “Run shell script” action should return an exit status of 0 to indicate that the action was performed successfully.
 Any other value indicates an error, which causes Hazel to execute the rule again repeatedly until the action succeeds.
-(Once again, see for exit status examples for bash scripts.)
+(Once again, see for exit status examples for bash or zsh scripts.)